Mentor of The Year Award

 Why Reward Mentors?

 Mentorship, both formal and informal, can be an important ingredient to work/life integration, career success and trajectory — yet it is often something that, while prized by recipients, is rarely rewarded.
 In 2016, the TRUST established the Mentor of the Year Award to highlight the importance and skill of mentorship and the powerful impact a single person can have on the lives of many.
-The award is presented annually to a TRUST member who positively affects others via the demonstrated mentorship qualities.
+The award is presented to a TRUST member who positively affects others via the demonstrated mentorship qualities.

 Other Mentor of the Year Award Winners by Year: